 When traveling by air, make sure you research your airline thoroughly.
-A cheap ticket can lead to lousy flight experience.
+A cheap ticket can lead to a lousy flight experience.
+Many people fly to Canada for tourism, You need Canada visitor visa if you are interested in traveling there.
 Tall individuals can find themselves subject to extremely uncomfortable conditions if the airline provides little leg room.
 So, research your airline ahead of time, and learn about all the ticket and service options they provide.

 Traveling is a memorable experience but not one you want to recall by bringing bedbugs home in your luggage.
 Not even four-star hotels are exempt from the presence of these invasive insects, so give your room a thorough investigation before bringing your luggage into it.
 Search the entire room for signs of the bugs, their fecal matter, and tiny rust-colored stains.
 If a bedbug infestation appears likely, it is wise to move to another hotel.